Skip to main content

 Evaluation of sustainability

-With the mixture design of HPFRCC, the sustainability of bridge can be evaluated in terms of material cost and carbon footprint.
-The inventory of unit material cost and carbon footprint of each ingredient of HPFRCC were presented in references [40,41,42] and adopted to calculate the material cost and carbon footprint using Eqs.
+With the mixture design of HPFRCC, the sustainability of bridge can be evaluated in terms of life-cycle (cradle-to-gate) cost and carbon footprint of all the raw ingredients.
+The inventory of unit cost and carbon footprint of each ingredient of HPFRCC were presented in references [45,46,47] and used to calculate the material cost and carbon footprint of HPFRCC by Eqs.
 (6) and (7):

 (6)